You’ve Adopted a Dog From a Hoarding Case. Now What?

 When dogs are rescued from hoarding situations, understandably, the trauma can often stay with them for some time, and it can take them a while to figure out not just how to be a dog, but a pet too.
 For the adopter of one of these lucky pups, it can be heartbreaking to see them struggle to navigate their new world at first, though it’s ultimately a rewarding experience — especially when you see that first tail wag!
 But until recently, rescuers and trainers barely grasped how best to help these dogs recover.

-Enter: Dr. Frank McMillan, DVM, director of Well-Being Studies at Best Friends Animal Society in Utah, and Dr. James Serpell, PhD, director of the Center for the Interaction of Animals and Society at the University of Pennsylvania School of Veterinary Medicine.
+Enter: Dr. Frank McMillan, director of Well-Being Studies at Best Friends Animal Societyopens in a new tab in Utah, and Dr. James Serpell, director of the Center for the Interaction of Animals and Society opens in a new tabat the University of Pennsylvania School of Veterinary Medicine.
 They have each dedicated their life’s work to understanding trauma in dogs, and a few years ago, they teamed up to study a specific group: those rescued from animal hoarders.
 Their research revealed these dogs’ unique needs, and in doing so, suggested how to address them.

 Dr. McMillan had questions: What’s different in the behavior of dogs who have been abused?
 What about dogs who lived as breeding animals in puppy mills, or in a hoarding environment?
-And Dr. Serpell provided the means for finding answers: a validated questionnaire that the two researchers use to measure dogs’ behavior, and a massive database populated with information gleaned from 16,000 questionnaires filled out by dog owners from all over the world.
+And Dr. Serpell provided the means for finding answers: a validated questionnaire that the two researchers use to measure dogs’ behavior, and a massive database populated with information gleaned from 16,000 questionnaires filled out by dog parents from all over the world.
 This database allowed the researchers to compare the behaviors of the average dog to the behaviors of dogs from hoarding environments.

 Measuring the Trauma and Behavior of Hoarded Dogs